-- CanopyStyle commitment to protect the rainforest.
-Zara say they have worked with suppliers on the actions needed so they can use fibres, such as modal and viscose, that pose no risk to endangered forests.
+- CanopyStyle commitment to protecting the rainforest.
+Zara says they have worked with suppliers on the actions needed so they can use fibres, such as modal and viscose, that pose no risk to endangered forests.
 This commitment is in line with CanopyStyle, an initiative developed by the NGO Canopy that aims to protect forests and of which INDITEX is a founding member.

-Of course, Zara’s fast fashion business model can never be environmentally friendly as manufacturing so many new garments creates huge amounts of waste every year.
+Of course, Zara’s fast fashion business model can never be environmentally friendly as manufacturing so many new garments create huge amounts of waste every year.

-However Inditex, the company that owns Zara, last year pledged to create all of its collections from 100% sustainable fabrics by 2025.
+However, Inditex, the company that owns Zara, pledged to create all of its collections from 100% sustainable fabrics by 2025.

 Inditex, which also owns brands Massimo Dutti, Pull and Bear, Bershka and Stradivarius, also started a repair and reuse program called Closing The Loop in 2016, which allows shoppers to drop off used garments in-store or through the post to be recycled, while their packaging is also recycled.